Taliban ambulance bomb kills 95 in Kabul

 'Insane, inhuman, heinous'

-Afghanistan's Chief Executive, Abdullah Abdullah, condemned the attack, describing it as "insane, inhuman, heinous and a warcrime," via his official Twitter account.
+Afghanistan's chief executive, Abdullah Abdullah, described the attack as "insane, inhuman, heinous and a warcrime" via his official Twitter account.

 He also called on the international community to "take further action" against "state-sponsored terrorism."